 - Program mapping (courses, external standards)

-Teaching and Learning is available to support and contribute to program renewal by:
+Teaching and Learning is available to support and contribute to program review and renewal projects by:

 - Supporting the development of a meaningful self-study and action plan